 Tracking traffic data over time provides insights stores can use to improve the customer experience.
 For example, stores can identify their most popular entrances and optimize their layout for each entrance’s traffic flow.

 Besides occupancy tracking, people counters offer data that business owners can analyze to make smarter decisions.
 Store marketers use foot traffic data to measure conversion rates.
 When you compare your daily foot traffic to the number of transactions, you can pinpoint your conversion rate.
 This data illuminates how in-store marketing, layouts and product selection influence sales.

 Foot traffic data is also helpful for facilities managers.
 It helps them set maintenance schedules that coincide with how often certain areas get used.
 Businesses can also use visitor data to schedule employees around predicted busy times.

 Manual People Counting

 Many retailers have relied on manual people counting methods to gather foot traffic and conversion data in the past.
-As COVID-19 safety guidelines have required businesses to monitor their occupancy in real time, these manual methods have become much more challenging to manage.
+These manual methods have become much more challenging to manage.
 Retailers using manual counting methods use one of three tools: